How to Create Windows 10 Bootable USB on Mac [Step-By-Step]

 Note

-The method in this section applies to Intel-based Macs running Ventura and below, as the built-in Boot Camp Assistant is not available on the latest Sonoma.
+The method in this section applies to Intel-based Macs running Ventura and below, as the built-in Boot Camp Assistant is not available on the latest Sequoia.
 You won't be able to proceed with newer Macs with Apple Silicon chips, including M1/M2/M3.

 Boot Camp Assistant is an integral utility Apple provides within its macOS, designed to help users install Microsoft Windows on Intel-based Mac computers.
 Therefore, if your Mac happens to meet the range, here's a streamlined approach to installing Windows 10 with Boot Camp Assistant.

+Step 1.
 Download Windows 10 ISO File for Installation

 Before embarking on your bootable USB creation journey, it's essential to first secure a Windows 10 ISO file.
 Follow these outlined steps to download the necessary ISO image.

-Step 1: Navigate to the official Microsoft Windows 10 download page.
+1. Navigate to the official Microsoft Windows 10 download page.

-Step 2: Select the Windows 10 edition you want and follow the on-screen instructions to download it.
+2. Select the Windows 10 edition you want and follow the on-screen instructions to download it.

 Download WIndows 10 ISO File

-Step 3: Launch the tool you just downloaded, agree to the terms, and select 'Create installation media (USB flash drive, DVD, or ISO file) for another PC'.
+3. Launch the tool you just downloaded, agree to the terms, and select 'Create installation media (USB flash drive, DVD, or ISO file) for another PC'.
 Specify your desired language, architecture, and edition, ensuring to tick the 'ISO file' option, then hit 'Next' to download the Windows 10 ISO file.

+Step 2.
 Free Up Mac Space (Highly Recommend)

 Before creating a Windows 10 bootable USB, it's crucial to ensure that your Mac has sufficient free space to accommodate an additional partition for Windows.
 If your Mac does, it's all good to go.
 However, if it's short on storage, this is where BuhoCleaner comes into play, a handy tool designed specifically for Mac users to efficiently clean up and free up disk space.